benmvp/slides/2020/reactjsmeetup/mixins-hooks.md

 NOTES:
 - An HOC was/is a function that takes an existing component
-  * And returns another component that wraps the original
+  * And returns another component that wraps the original one
 - **ONE:** So `withImages` is the HOC & it takes the `Component` as a parameter
   * Prefixing the HOC with `with` was a common convention
   * **TWO:** And it returns a new class component called `Images`